Homas/ioc2rpz/README.md

 ## How the AXFR (full) and IXFR (incremental) caches are updated
 - AXFR cache always contains prebuilt zones without SOA/NS/TSIG records.
 Prebuilt means all records are splitted by packets and labels were shortened/zipped.
-- If server recieve an AXFR request it retrieve packets from the AXFR cache, add SOA/NS records and TSIG if needed.
+- If server receive an AXFR request it retrieve packets from the AXFR cache, add SOA/NS records and TSIG if needed.
-- AXFR zones update should be considered as a clean up procedure, which should periodicaly take place.
+- AXFR zones update should be considered as a clean up procedure, which should periodically take place.
 Just to be sure that there is no desynchronization between the sources and the cache.
-- For large zones, AXFR updates should be scheduled infrequently to minimize impact on server's performance and ammount of transferred data to all clients.
+- For large zones, AXFR updates should be scheduled infrequently to minimize impact on server's performance and amount of transferred data to all clients.
 - All changes if it is possible should be done via incremental zone updates.
 In that case the AXFR cache will be rebuilt only in case if a zone was updated.
 - [TODO] Due to an optimization, only last packet will be rebuilt for new IOCs and relevant and accordant packets for the expired IOCs.
 - IXFR cache contains only IOCs and expiration dates.
 [TODO] and packets ID's (to make it possible rebuild the zone fast).
 - RPZ record contains current zone Serial and Serial_IXFR.
 Serial_IXFR serve as a minimum incremental zone serial which is available for an incremental zone transfer.
 - IXFR cache is flushed after full zone update (AXFR).
 Serial_IXFR = Serial.
-Clients will recieve full zone update in any case, this is why it is important to have AXFR zone transfer infrequently.
+Clients will receive full zone update in any case, this is why it is important to have AXFR zone transfer infrequently.
 - When IXFR is updated, AXFR cache must be rebuilt.
 - If a zone does not support IXFR updates -> it doesn't saved in the IXFR table.
 - Live zones are not cached in the AXFR, IXFR caches but the sources (IOCs) can be cached in the hot cache.